The importance of personal safety training

 Why is personal safety training important?

 Personal safety training is important because it prepares workers for all kinds of hazards and scenarios.
-Through this training, you can educate employees about the safety concerns relevant to the facility and their specific work areas.
+Basically, through this training, you can educate employees about the safety concerns relevant to the facility and their specific work areas.

 This may help reduce incident rates by creating a more observant, proactive workforce.
 For example, if machine operators know the common hazards in their department, they can report issues ahead of an incident occurring.
 Plus, their training will teach them how to recognize active hazards and protect themselves in the moment.

 If you don’t teach workers these skills, you increase the risk of safety incidents.
-So, arming workers with this knowledge ahead of time can only help to improve their situational awareness and prevent catastrophes.
+Therefore, implementing personal safety training ensures that workers are armed with knowledge ahead of time to improve their situational awareness and prevent catastrophes.

 What are personal safety risks?